mcascone/midi-plugin/README.md

 #### Design

 My current thinking is to intercept a single, static CC incoming from a controller.

+1. Configure the trigger CC.
 1. If it's not been set before:
    - Save its current value, or set a starting value, adjustable, midi controllable.
    - If it has been previously set: get the saved value (state).
-1. increment the value by a given integer. default 1, adjustable, MIDI controllable.
+1. Increment the value by a given integer.
+Default 1, adjustable, MIDI controllable.
     - RANDOM option
 1. provide a RESET function to start over, unset state; midi controllable
    - maximum value of 127. reset to 0 at 128. reset value same as start value.
 Max value adjustable, midi controllable.